FA Cup: The inside story of Wigan’s win over Manchester City in the 2013 final

 Manchester City announced manager Roberto Mancini had been sacked with a statement on their website at 10:22pm on Monday, 13 May.
 Wigan were relegated on the Tuesday evening after losing 4-1 at Emirates Stadium.
 Their final game of the season was a 2-2 draw with Aston Villa on Sunday 19 May and they had an open-top parade through Wigan the following day.

-The Latics gave Everton permission to speak to Roberto Martinez on 28 May and he was appointed Toffees boss on 5 June.
-Manuel Pellegrini was appointed City manager on 14 June.
+The Latics gave Everton permission to speak to Martinez on 28 May and he was appointed Toffees boss on 5 June.
+Manuel Pellegrini was named City manager on 14 June.

 Graham Barrow: "The killer was the day after the final.
 We reported into training for a recovery session and every result had gone against us.
 The four teams immediately above us all picked up at least a point.
 It really did end any hope we had.